niemopen/niem-naming-design-rules/ndr6src.md

 * `ref`
 * `substitutionGroup`

 The XML Schema definition language requires that, when a schema document references a component in some other namespace, it must use `xs:import` to import the namespace of the referenced component.
-The use of `xs:import` is described by [[XML Schema Structures]](#references) Section 4.2.3, References to schema components across namespaces.
+The use of `xs:import` is described by [[XML Schema Structures]](#ref) Section 4.2.3, References to schema components across namespaces.

 Some tools do not enforce this constraint; one such tool carries imports from a schema document into schema documents that it imports.
 This has the potential to introduce incompatibility into schema documents and schema document sets that exercise this bug.
 To maintain compatibility across tool sets, this requirement is an explicit rule for NIEM-conformant schemas.